fabiomattei/gtk-pomodoro/README.md

 # gtk-pomodoro

-A ruby gtk app for implementing pomodoro technique
+A ruby gtk app for implementing the pomodoro technique